samsquire/ideas4/README.md

 # 34. Graph to query generation and sort

+This idea is "query by example" for graph data structures.

 Render a data structure as a visual graph and allow mouse selections of different objects and fields and references/pointers.

 Work out the rule that caused everything to be selected based on user input such as an if statement like as a debugger condition or relation or mapping, then generate a query that matches that part of the data structure.